apiumtech/cucumber-selenium-seed/readme.md

 # Cucumber-Selenium Seed: Ruby + Cucumber + Selenium-Webdriver + Chrome headless
-Web-interaction tests feed.
+Web-interaction tests seed.
 Feel free to use in your projects :)

 ## Installation:
 You just need to have <a href=https://docs.docker.com/engine/installation/>Docker</a> installed to run your tests